🤗 Positive

 • Aubrey had to get creative with the drumsticks when she first started learning the drums, holding them in the crevices of her elbows to play.
 They would often fall out or slide backwards depending on how hard she was played.

-That is, until Texas Tech engineering students came along and designed Aubrey a custom pair of prosthetics this past semester as part of a dynamics of machinery class👇.
+That is, until Texas Tech engineering students came along.
+They designed a custom pair of prosthetics for Aubrey this past semester as part of a dynamics of machinery class👇.

-• The new prosthetics have made a "world of difference" for Aubrey, who worked with the Texas Tech students all semester to help perfect the design.
+• The prosthetics have made a "world of difference" for Aubrey, who worked with the Texas Tech students to help perfect the design.

 • The team of engineering students made a total of six prototypes before settling on the final product.

-💬 What she's saying: “I was really excited that I was going to be able to use these and try them out,” said Aubrey, who wants to be an ultrasound technician when she’s older.
+What she's saying: “I was really excited that I was going to be able to use these and try them out,” Aubrey, who wants to be an ultrasound technician when she’s older, told CNN.
 She added: “They are becoming a very useful and resourceful tool to help me with my drumming.”

 Share this!